ninanung/Vue-practice/README.md

 __props.html :__ Practice how to toss props from parent component.
 __propsAndAction.html :__ Practice using props and action in child, parent component.
 Using fetch for data.
-__todoComponent.html :__ Doing same function like "styleExample.html" but made by Vue component.
+__todoComponent.html :__ Doing same function with "styleExample.html" but made by Vue component.
 To make "component to component communication", use '$emit' and '$on'.
 _!!Notice!!_ - While coding todolist, i find out that i forgot 'v-bind:class="createdMethod()"'form can control class.
 It could be usful, so don't forget.

 ## Webpack project form practice
 __webpacktest :__ Test file for webpack and package config.
 Practice how to set webpack and packages.
 __webpacktest2 :__ Made by 'vue-cli'module with 'webpack-simple'package for webpack and vue practice.
 Just project file, no contents.
+__component-example :__ Doing same function with "styleExample.html" and "todoComponent.html" but made by single file component.
+_!!Noice!!_ - If each component have same class name, just one style will applied.
+For prevent this, can use style tag like "<style scoped></style>".
+But if component have child component, scoped style affect to child.
+Remember this.
+_!!Notice!!_ - Also, can write style as a module like "<style module></style>", even can use like this "v-bind:class="$style.className"".